Digital Identity

 "Letting somebody else own your name means that they own your destiny on the Internet....
 As soon as you realize you're serious about blogging, move it away from a domain name that's controlled by somebody else.
 The longer you delay, the more pain you'll feel when you finally make the move." -- Jakob Nielsen's Weblog Usability mistakes, #10.

 Recently, Australian politician Malcolm Turnbull proposed that the government give each citizen a lifetime email address.
-There were obvious flaws: the proposed address scheme -- first name, surname, date of birth -- consists of two pieces of data that can change, and one that people often want to conceal.
-Regardless, the underlying concept of a permanent 'digital identity' is an important one.
+There were obvious flaws.
+The proposed address scheme -- first name, surname, date of birth -- consists of two pieces of data that can change, and one that people often want to conceal.
+Also, there are many circumstances where one might need to mask one’s identity or create a new one (for example, to escape an abuser).
+Regardless, the underlying concept of a 'digital identity' that stays stable as long as you need it to is an important one.
 After all, cool URIs don't change.

 If there's a Web 3.0, it's not going to be about giving you cool sites to put your stuff on "out there", but about giving you the tools to build that cool stuff on top of your own persistent, personal space on the net... in a way that when the services change, the technology advances and the trends turn, the stuff stays where it is.